gaokun227/SHiELD_physics/README.md

 # SHiELD Physics

-The SHiELD Phyics is a component to the SHiELD atmosphere model.
+The SHiELD Physics is a component to the SHiELD atmosphere model.
 This code is a derivative work of GFS physics developed at NOAA Environmental Modeling Center (EMC).

 More information is available on the [GFDL SHiELD page](https://www.gfdl.noaa.gov/shield/).